 4. Indian Head

 Indian Head boasts a classic High Peaks view of sheer cliffs and a long, narrow lake.
 If you’re a hiker, don’t miss it!
-The trail begins at the Ausable Club golf course which is private property, so there are a couple of things to be aware of when hiking here.
-Don’t drive past the large parking area that’s just off of Route 73.
-Stay on the trail at all times, don’t camp on the property, and dogs aren’t allowed.
+The trail begins at the Ausable Club golf course which is private property, so there are a couple of things to be aware of when you want to hike here.
+The Adirondack Mountain Reserve and the state Department of Environmental Conservation have created a reservation system.
+You must make a free reservation to hike this property.
+When you arrive at the parking area off of Route 73, you'll have to show proof of your reservation.
+This measure is to ensure public safety in the area and keep the trail — and associated parking lots and roadways — from being overcrowded and unsafe.
+When you're hiking, be sure to stay on the trail at all times, don’t camp on the property, and dogs aren’t allowed.
 Other than that, regular hiking rules apply!

 This first section of trail follows the Ausable Club’s road to Lower Ausable Lake, and it’s mostly an easy to moderate climb to the junction with the Indian Head Trail at 3.3 miles.
 Turn left to head toward Indian Head on what is now a traditional Adirondack hiking trail — expect tree roots, rocks, and pretty serious ascent of 730 feet in the next 0.8 miles.
 Indian Head is on a short spur trail to the right.